evanx/redex/README.md

 - opensource software for reliable messaging through Redis

 Its goals are:
-- scalable and reliable via multiple stateless instances on the same Redis
+- scalable and reliable messaging via multiple stateless instances on the same Redis
+- a scalable distributed switch running on Redis Cluster
+- an orchestrator for distributed systems

+Its stretch goals are:
-- support for message streams, and streaming data
+- a stream processing framework for streaming data

 Use-cases:
 - plumbing for collaborating microservices